mchmarny/eventmaker/README.md

 # iot-event-maker

 IoT Core event generator.
-In this demo we will create and configure Google Cloud IOT Core registry, configure a device on that gateway, and send mocked events to that device which will persist them into CLoud PubSub topic which we will create for this demo.
+In this demo we will create and configure Google Cloud IOT Core registry, configure its device, and send mocked events based on host's CPU/Mem/Load stats to that device which will persist them into CLoud PubSub topic which we will create for this demo.

 ## Configure IoT Core